excelsior-oss/excelsior-jet-winservice-api/README.md

 ### Usage

-To reference WinService API from Maven add the following dependency into the `<dependencies>` section  of your `pom.xml` file:
+To include the WinService API in a Maven-based build, add the following dependency to the `<dependencies>` section  of your `pom.xml` file:

 ```xml
 <dependency>